Mr-cool08/windows-cleaner/README.md

 ## Logging

-The program logs its activities to a file named `script.log` in the same directory as the script.
+The program logs its activities to a file named `windows cleaner.log` in the same directory as the script.
 Check this log file for details on executed actions and any errors encountered.

 ## Warning